An explanation of Mondrian's oeuvre by Michael Sciam

 Composition with Yellow

 The two perpendicular lines seem intent on pulling the square unit upward and to the left, while the accent of color rebalances everything to the right.
-The composition is in dynamic equilibrium between a virtual infinite space (the expanding opposite lines) and the same space which momentarily concentrates into a finite relationship (the square unit).

 Composition with Yellow, 1930, Piet Mondrian